Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 A pipeline policy manipulates a request as it travels through the pipeline.
 It is conceptually a middleware that is allowed to modify the request before it is made as well as the response when it is received.

+It is important to note that policies have a bubbling nature, this means that the **first** policy to touch the request will be the **last** policy to work on the response.

 ```typescript
 export type SendRequest = (request: PipelineRequest) => Promise<PipelineResponse>;